lakejs/lake-docs/reference/toolbar.md

 ### container <Badge type="info" text="Read only" />

-An element to which the items of the toolbar are appended.
+The element where toolbar items are appended.

 * Type: [Nodes](/reference/nodes.md)